 About the Affordaplane

 Hi, I’m Dave Edwards.
 I designed and flew the Affordaplane ultralight airplane starting back in 1999, and my life’s dream and mission has been to help people to fly.
 For over 20 years I have helped a whole lot of people build and fly their own airplanes.
 You are here probably because you want to fly, or are already flying and are looking for a safe, inexpensive airplane to explore the sky in.
-That’s why I designed this aircraft.
+That is why I designed this aircraft.

 I was a teenage airport kid back in the eighties when ultralights exploded on the aviation scene, and I was right in the middle of all that.
-To me, ultralights were and are the ultimate expression of freedom.
+To me, ultralights are the ultimate expression of freedom.
 You don’t need a license to fly them, but you do need training.
 Give me a grass strip and a couple of bucks worth of gas, and I can go flying, any time I want.
 I don’t need a radio, an expensive transponder, or an annual inspection.
 I do all the inspecting myself.
 When you build it yourself you gain invaluable experience and confidence in the air that you just do not get by buying a completed airplane from someone else.

 That is one big reason building an airplane is so appealing to people today.
 You know your aircraft.
 The other reason is money.
 You save a LOT of money when you do it yourself.
 You can build as your budget allows.
 My airplane is all aluminum, and you can build a part then store it until you are ready for something else.
 It will not rust or rot.
 Speaking of money, the Affordaplane is a great investment and its value appreciates.

 And the biggest ‘secret’ is that building an airplane like mine is easy.
 Really easy, like building a large model airplane.
 You just have to pay attention to details, and if you can follow a good set of plans, step by step, you got it.
 Thousands of people since the Wright Brothers have done it, and you can too.